 ELDERLY SKIN CARE TIPS FOR AGING SKIN AND AVOIDING DISEASE

-It is very important for the elderly to care for their skin, as they are more susceptible to skin infection and skin disease due to changes in the skin as we age.
-It gets softer, thinner and dryer.
-It injures easier and heals more slowly.
+Elderly are more susceptible to skin infection and skin disease due to changes in the skin as they age.
+The skin gets softer, thinner and dryer.
+It injures easier and heals rather slowly.
 Seniors are therefore prone to skin problems ranging from itching, scaling and mild dryness to severe skin conditions such as infections and ulcerations.
 Severe skin infection or non-healing wound can be very serious, even fatal in the elderly.

 "Sun exposure is the most common cause of pre-cancers and skin cancer." - Skin Cancer Foundation

 Dermatitis is common in all age groups, but can be especially dangerous for the elderly.
 Dermatitis is a skin that is overly dry or itchy.
 In milder cases, this can be dermatitis in which there is only a certain amount of irritation and dryness.

 If the symptoms get worse, however, you may see exfoliative dermatitis with more excessive peeling and shedding.
 It is important to control these conditions as soon as possible, as they can lead to a wide range of serious infections, which could endanger the overall health and safety of the individual.

 It is perfectly normal for some elderly people having skin discolouration.
 This particular disorder refers to purple spots (arms and legs) that appear on the body.
 This is because the skin gets so thin that the blood vessels and capillaries are exposed to the surface because of their proximity.

 If you notice an unseen rash, swelling, or skin that is abnormally warm to the touch, it may indicate that you have an infection of the skin or a parasite.
 This is a very serious problem, which must be dealt with immediately, from bacterial to parasitic infections.

 Cancerous and noncancerous skin growths.